 Finding a place to stay beyond the shelter

 In 2018-2019, we helped 193 people find a place to call home, made possible by your charitable giving.
-Men can stay at The Ottawa Mission’s shelter as long as they need to – but our goal is to help them find housing and jobs and return to independent living as quickly as possible.
+Men can stay at The Ottawa Mission’s shelter as long as they need to – but our goal is to help them find housing and return to independent living as quickly as possible.
 Our Housing Diversion Case Managers help people new to the shelter navigate the search for affordable and appropriate housing options.
 Other Case Managers who work at our shelter help residents that require more support connect with organizations that operate supportive housing facilities.
 If subsidized housing is required, we assist with all of the necessary paperwork.
-We also often help clients move into their new home, including gathering necessary items like beds, sheets, small pieces of furniture and dishes.
+Our staff also often help clients move into their new home, including gathering necessary items like beds, sheets, small pieces of furniture and dishes.

 Holland Properties Association

 In 2009, The Ottawa Mission helped create a new non-profit housing agency called Holland Properties Association (HPA), which is committed to providing safe, affordable housing for its tenants.
 HPA purchased a 36-unit apartment building in the community with the goal of having a mixed housing model, combining market rental apartment units with subsidized units available to individuals that have completed programs at The Ottawa Mission.
-At the end of 2015, there were 12 people living in the apartment building who had completed programs at The Mission and now have a place to call home.
+At the end of 2017, there were 13 people living in the apartment building who had completed programs at The Mission and now have a place to call home.
 People always ask what are the best charities to donate to, and while there are many choices, The Ottawa Mission puts every dollar it can into programs like these.

 The success of our programs is reflected in the success of those we serve.
 Just ask Peter.